Monday, 25 June 2018

 The inside view of Rajagopuram

-The wooden columns supports the Rajagopuram
+The wooden columns support the Rajagopuram

 ---OM SHIVAYA NAMA---